 5. (Optional) Assign project roles to users who will interact with the project.
 You can also remove yourself and others from any roles as needed.
-For more information, see Assigning and Removing Project Users.
+For more information, see Assigning or Removing Project User Roles.

 The new project appears in the list of projects under the appropriate folder or at the root level of the list.
 At this point, the new project's dashboard in the right pane does not contain information about the project.
 The project dashboard will be populated once a scan is run on the project codebase files.